Tax Calculator 2026

 How Does the US Federal Income Tax System Work?

 The US uses a progressive marginal tax system — meaning different portions of your income are taxed at different rates.
-You don't pay the top rate on all your income; you pay each rate only on income within that bracket.
-This is one of the most commonly misunderstood aspects of the US tax system.
+You do not pay the top rate on all your income; you pay each rate only on income within that bracket.
+This is one of the most commonly misunderstood aspects of the US tax code.

 Tax RateIncome RangeTax on This Bracket

-Your marginal tax rate is the rate on your last dollar earned — if you're in the 22% bracket, new income is taxed at 22%.
+Your marginal tax rate is the rate on your last dollar earned.
 Your effective tax rate is your total tax divided by total income — a much lower figure.
 A $75,000 earner in the 22% bracket has an effective rate of around 13–15%, not 22%.

 How to Reduce Your Tax Bill Legally